 Mocana protects more than 100 million IoT devices and industrial controllers

 Our cryptographic engines were tested by the top 13 testing labs at NIST and the NSA.
 We were awarded FIPS Certification by them, the most difficult certifications a security package can aspire to achieve.

-Mocana’s technology is inside fighter jets, helicopters, commerical aircraft, oil refineries, water systems, electric smart grids, smart buildings and smart citeis.
+Mocana’s technology is inside fighter jets, helicopters, commercial aircraft, oil refineries, water systems, electric smart grids, smart buildings and smart cities.